Busedame/get_next_line/README.md

 ### How is get_next_line() structured?

-The function is structured in the following steps:
+The main logic is structured in the following steps:
 1. `get_next_line()` calls the `read()` function to read from the file.
 It reads `BUFFER_SIZE` bytes at a time and stores them in `buffer`.
 ```bash